ParkinsonLab/Architect/README.md

 	- They are found in the Final_* folder under $OUTPUT_DIR/$PROJECT/Model_reconstruction and are available as Excel and SBML models.

 The reason I separate these two kinds of outputs is that, in my experience, the SBML model output can be very large, and thus we leave it at the discretion of the user to determine the number of output models that is sensible to output.

+## f.
+Definition of a media to be used by a model (BiGG reconstructions)

+In the case of BiGG reconstructions, specific media (such as minimal media) can be specified by a user.
+These media are borrowed from the definition of different environments by CarveMe (more information given [here] (https://github.com/ParkinsonLab/Architect/blob/master/dependency/CarveMe/carveme/data/input/media_db.tsv)).
+We suggest that when specific media is defined that a high penalty (for example 10) is specified for the addition of exchange reactions for deadend metabolites.

 # 6. References